Skip to content

 If you work in a lab outside of Harvard University and wish to pursue your thesis research there, then you will need to complete the 32-credit Harvard instructor requirement prior to thesis registration by choosing Harvard instructor taught core, non-thesis requirements.

-The Harvard On-Campus Experience (1 Course)
+On-Campus Experience

-Nearly all courses can be taken online, but the degree requires an in-person experience here at Harvard University where you complete the biology on-campus elective requirement.
+Nearly all courses can be taken online, but the degree requires an in-person experience at Harvard University where you complete the biology on-campus elective requirement.

-The Standard option is ideal for those who want a more traditional on-campus experience.
-HSS offers housing, meal plans, and a prolonged on-campus experience here at Harvard University.
+- The standard on-campus option is ideal for those who want a more traditional on-campus experience.
+HSS offers, for an additional fee, housing, meal plans, and a prolonged on-campus experience here at Harvard University.
+Learn more about campus life at Harvard.

 International Students Who Need a Student Visa

-• While your research question will be developed in consultation with your Harvard Extension School (HES) research advisor, you will be responsible for finding a lab in your home country.
+While your research question will be developed in consultation with your Harvard Extension School (HES) research advisor, you will be responsible for finding a lab in your home country.
 HES cannot sign institutional agreements.

 In-Person Co-Curricular Events

-Come to Cambridge for Convocation (fall) to celebrate your hard-earned admission, Harvard career fairs offered throughout the year, HES alumni networking events (here at Harvard and around the globe), and, of course, Harvard Commencement (May).
+Come to Cambridge for Convocation (fall) to celebrate your hard-earned admission, Harvard career fairs offered throughout the year, HES alumni networking events (here at Harvard and around the world), and, of course, Harvard University Commencement (May).

 Admissions